 Bottom line: The Dyson V8 is hands down the best cordless in the market right now.
 It’s the most powerful, best performing and will run for up to 40 minutes.
-The bad news is it’s also the most expensive at over $500!
+The bad news is it’s also the most expensive!

-It utilizes the same design principle found in all Dyson cordless vacuums with the exception of two things.
+It utilizes the same design principle found in all Dyson cordless vacuums except for two things.

-This is the latest in the Shark Rocket series vacuums and is the most powerful with a 600 watt motor.
+It is the latest in the Shark Rocket series vacuums and is the most powerful with a 600-watt motor.

 The large motor also means it is the heaviest at almost 10 pounds with most of it at the motor up top.